-A make-up exam will be granted with approved documentation only.
-All documentation for missed exams must be provided to an Academic Counselling Office within 48 hours of the originally scheduled exam and students must notify the instructor of the absence within 48 hours of the originally scheduled exam.
+A make-up exam will only be granted with approval from an Academic Counselling Office.
+All documentation for missed exams must be provided to counselling within 48 hours of the originally scheduled exam and students must notify the instructor of the absence within 48 hours of the originally scheduled exam.
 Otherwise, a grade of zero on the exam will be assigned.
 The content of make-up exams will differ from the originally scheduled exam.
+If a student is absent from both the midterm exam and its make-up exam for approved reasons, then the weight of the midterm exam will be transferred to the final exam.